The email marketing industry has seen a lot of change over the last year.

 There are options for phone support and a callback.
-Users can also email their questions or queries at a dedicated email address.
+Users can also email their questions or queries to a dedicated email address.

-The knowledge base has articles and guides sectioned into marketing and sales.
+The knowledge base has articles and guides sectioned into marketing, sales, and customer support modules.

 #3.
 Convertkit vs Mailchimp vs EngageBay: Forms & Landing Pages

 Landing pages and form builders have become commonplace with many email marketing platforms.